phonosync/templateproject/README.md

 * filename of .yml file
 * environment name in .yml-file
 * in the commands below

+Provide a brief description of the project here.

 ## Python Environment Setup and Management
 **Install** conda environment:
 ```sh